 - Treat your soft tissue injuries (ligament sprains, muscle strains, bumps and bruises) with rest, ice, compression, elevation until you seek the advice of your health professional.

-- Do not resume activity until you have completely recovered from injury and have been advises it is safe by your health professional.
+- Do not resume activity until you have completely recovered from injury and have been advised it is safe by your health professional.

 - Watch your technique and address any technique errors.